 - Are you quick to assume that men are to blame when things go wrong between the sexes, whether in a marriage or in a flimsy sexual encounter?

-- Do you believe in the concept of a glass ceiling, that there’s only so high society will “allow” women to climb in the workforce?
+- Do you believe in the concept of a glass ceiling, that there’s only so high society will “allow” women to climb?

 - Have you mapped out your life with a career as the focal point, believing marriage and babies can always come later?